colinking/runlogger/README.md

 ## Contributing

-For information about developing on Serialization Mod, see [CONTRIBUTING.md](.github/CONTRIBUTING.md).
+For information about developing on Run Logger, see [CONTRIBUTING.md](.github/CONTRIBUTING.md).